Activity note: Hotel check in is available from 3:00 p.m

 Activity note: Hotel check out is by 12:00 Noon.
 Please consult the hotel concierge regarding shuttle service to the airport.

-Breakfast: At the hotel, the breakfast buffet includes eggs, potatoes, oatmeal, cereal, breads, yogurt, juice, coffee, tea, and water.
+Breakfast: At the hotel, the breakfast buffet includes eggs, potatoes, oatmeal, cereal, breads, yogurt, coffee, tea, and juice.
 This concludes our program.
 We hope you enjoy all your Road Scholar learning adventures and we look forward to having you on rewarding programs in the future.
 We encourage you to join our Facebook page and share photos of your program.
 Visit us at www.facebook.com/rsadventures.
 Best wishes for all your journeys!